Theatrical premiere

 No hay anuncios

-The icing on the cake came when Oriol Broggi not only agreed to direct the play, but also agreed to give Viñas a role in the play: he will play Guillermo, a young man who accompanies Alba in her search and who also has an identity issue to resolve.
+The cherry on top came when Oriol Broggi not only agreed to direct the play, but also agreed to give Viñas a role in the play: he will play Guillermo, a young man who accompanies Alba in her search and who also has an unresolved identity issue.
 "I really wanted to experience the show from the inside, as an actor.
-The company has given me an extraordinary vote of confidence — affirms the playwright—.
-Suddenly, ten years after all that, to be able to hear the company saying the text is magical."
+The company has placed extraordinary trust in me — states the playwright—.
+Suddenly, ten years after all that, to be able to hear the company saying the text is magical.